mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 initialization as well as serve as a communication layer between the App and whoever uses it.

-There's probably a few way to organize this, here for simplicity the wrapper speaks to the `application` controller directly but if you've a more complicated use case you could use services, proper events, and such to do the job.
+There's probably a few different ways to organize this.
+Here, for simplicity, the wrapper talks to the `application` controller directly but, if you have a more complicated use case, you could use services, proper events, and such to do the job.

 ```js
 import Application from "@ember/application";